About the calculations

 - Retail and sales

-- Usage (in your home) - for example, power needed to cool the fridge for product storage and for cooking - and average food waste + packaging disposal
+- Usage (on your premises) - for example, the power needed to cool the fridge for product storage and for cooking - as well as average food waste and packaging disposal

-The analysis is from farm to fork and is more advanced than many other calculations on the market (often from farm to gate, sometimes excluding packaging).
-The calculations include the so-called LUC factor, which means that the climate impact from the change in land use after soy production, for example, is included.
+The analysis is from farm to fork and is more advanced than many other calculations on the market (which often only cover farm to fork, sometimes excluding packaging).
+The calculations include the so-called LUC factor, which means that the climate impact of land use change after soy production, for example, is included.
 This is not the case in many other calculations on the market and has a significant impact on the result.

 About the results

 We know, based on other studies, that chicken is generally a protein source with a relatively low carbon footprint.
-Figures from e.g. the large climate database show that chicken breast fillet has 3.44 kg CO2e per kg compared to e.g. ground beef at 32.5 kg CO2e per kg and fresh salmon at 9.1 kg CO2e per kg.
+Figures from e.g. "The Big Climate Database, version 1.2" show that chicken meat averages 3.27 kg CO2e/per kg, compared to e.g. pork averaging 4.69 kg CO2e/per kg and beef averaging 74.84 kg CO2e/per kg.

 Feed production, especially soy, accounts for by far the largest climate impact.
-The impact of our direct operations in the form of slaughterhouse operations, packaging, transportation, etc. only contributes to a few percent of our products' total climate impact.
+The impact of our direct operations in the form of slaughterhouse operations and processing contributes only a few percent of the total climate impact of our products.

-- Distribution, retail, sales and use (at home) including packaging - 6%
+- Distribution, retail, sales including packaging - 5%

 Based on our calculations, the key challenge is related to the soy in chicken feed.
-For most of our products, we require traceability and responsible soy production, but the goal is to reduce and replace imported soy with other, local protein sources.
-Scandi Standard, which owns Danpo, is running a project with feed specialists to produce new feed where soy has been replaced with locally grown crops with lower climate and environmental impact.
+The long-term goal is to reduce and replace imported soy with other, local protein sources.
+Scandi Standard, which owns Danpo, runs projects together with feed specialists to produce new feed where soy has been replaced with locally grown crops with lower climate and environmental impact.

 We are also members of RTRS - Round Table on Repsonsible Soy.